The TBI rehabilitation process helps activate the brain’s natural healing process so that you can recover as quickly as possible.

 Dealing with Lack of Motivation at Home

-Sometimes lack of motivation can impede the TBI rehabilitatin process.
-Particularly, when the frontal lobe has been damaged, it can result in a condition called adynamia, which involves impaired motivation after TBI.
+Sometimes lack of motivation can impede the TBI rehabilitation process.
+Particularly, when the frontal lobe has been damaged, it can result in a condition called adynamia, which involves impaired motivation and initiation after TBI.

 Although it can look like the person is just acting lazy, they actually cannot help it.
-Unfortunately, if the person does not stay active, their brain injury symptoms can deteriorate.
+Unfortunately, if the person does not stay active, their brain injury symptoms can worsen.

 Therefore, family members may need to gently prod their loved one to do their daily home exercises, especially at the beginning of their recovery.